Unionist party refuses to form new N Ireland government

 Northern Ireland has been without a functioning government since February when the DUP’s leader at the time, Paul Givan, quit as first minister in protest over the post-Brexit rules.

-Britain’s Conservative government is trying to get the EU to agree to major changes, but negotiations have faltered.
-Officials have acknowledged that they must address the post-Brexit challenges to bring stability to Northern Ireland.
+Britain’s Conservative government is trying to get the EU to agree to major changes, but negotiations have reached an impasse.

+Speaking after Monday’s meetings with party leaders, Lewis said London will “take nothing off the table” in its negotiations with the EU.

+“The U.K. government’s overriding priority remains the preservation of peace and stability in Northern Ireland,” he said.
+“The current situation with the protocol is fundamentally undermining the Belfast (Good Friday) Agreement and creating an unacceptable situation in Northern Ireland.”

 Sinn Fein’s vice-president, Michelle O’Neill, stressed that she wanted to serve as a “first minister for all” and work in partnership with other parties.